 Animate Arts is an initiative of Sophia van Ruth, a freelancer with both Australian and Dutch nationality who is currently based in Adelaide, Australia.
 The main intention of Animate Arts is to bring people into embodied relationship with their world and to provide tools and support to live and work with ease in a complex world.

 Sophia works on various levels to achieve these aims:

 Sophia offers shiatsu treatments and seated massage to bring people literally back in contact with their bodies and support them in achieving wellbeing and balance.
 Click on the ‘shiatsu’ tab for more.

 Sophia regularly attends conferences and participates in online peer groups as well as being a core member of a team of InterPlay leaders who organise an annual Leader’s Gathering multi-day residential event for the whole of Europe.
 She maintains a blog which you can access via the ‘blog’ tab above.

 I originally trained as an Interior Designer (but this is a profession I left behind many years ago).
 I began my career working with Urban Ecology Australia, an organisation dedicated to creating sustainable and vibrant urban environments.
 During this time I came to specialise in facilitating collaborative design and decision making processes and went on to work as a freelancer in this field in Australia for 10 years.
-Much of my work focussed on facilitating community involvement in urban development projects.
+Much of my work focused on facilitating community involvement in urban development projects.